Vertical farming: What you need to know

 Hydroponics

-As the name, hydro means, this type of vertical farming involve submerging plant roots in liquid solutions made of water and fertilizer or plant nutrients.
+As the name, hydro means, this type of vertical farming involves submerging plant roots in liquid solutions made of water and fertilizer or plant nutrients.
 Hydroponics is the most common form of soil-less farming.
-The key plant nutrients used in water solutions are calcium nitrate, potassium phosphate and magnesium sulphate.
-You may fortify the solution with boron, chlorine, copper, iron, manganese sodium, zinc and molybdenum.
-Besides, you can add nickel, cobalt and silicon.
+The key plant nutrients used in water solutions are calcium nitrate, potassium phosphate, and magnesium sulfate.
+You may fortify the solution with boron, chlorine, copper, iron, manganese sodium, zinc, and molybdenum.
+Besides, you can add nickel, cobalt, and silicon.

 Aeroponics